-Another mode of transport you’re most likely to encounter at some point is traveling by boat.
+Another mode of budget travel transport you’re likely to encounter at some point is traveling by boat.
 Boat’s will not only come into factor when traveling to Islands but also offer border crossings.
 If you’re a fan of the open water this could a viable choice for you.

 Check my bus – A good site that lets you check and book local bus journeys all around the world.

 Routes international – Covers every mode of transport from all around the world.